pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

 2. Download the latest `TaskTracker.jar` from the 'releases' tab.

 3. Copy the file to the folder you want to use as the home folder for your task database.

 4. Double-click the file to start the app.
 The GUI should appear in a few seconds.

 5. Set up: enter your name and verify the current date and time.

 6. You're good to go!
 Try adding your first Task.
 Press Enter to enter a command.
-For floating task, try `add "Learn Task Tracker"`.
+For adding a floating task, try:

+	* `add "Learn Task Tracker"`.

     ![alt text](./images/userguide/1.png "command bar")

-    Let's do another one, `add "bake potatoes" 2`
+    Let's do another one:

+	* `add "bake potatoes" p-2`

     ![alt text](./images/userguide/2.png "")